julelang/manual/src/compiler/compiler-optimizations.md

 - Skip the divide-by-zero check for division when operand is constant.
 - Skip the divide-by-zero check for modulo when operand is constant.
 - Converts multiplications to bit shifting if possible.
-Good conditions for this optimization: multiplier is constant and power of 2.
+Good conditions for this optimization: operands are integer, multiplier is constant and power of 2.
+- Converts divisions to bit shifting if possible.
+Good conditions for this optimization: operands are integer, denominator is constant and power of 2.

 ---